lando/mailpit/docs/index.md

 ## Retrieving Information

 To retrieve connection and credential details for your Mailpit instance, use the [`lando info`](https://docs.lando.dev/cli/info.html) command.

-This command will display the following information:
-- SMTP server host and port
-- Pre-configured services that utilize sendmail
-- Environment variables that can be customized

 ## Supported versions